zhangtong111/sentinel-content-as-code-bugbash/README.md

 - Upon a successful connection - wait for the action to trigger

 #### Expected Result:
-- The Workflow should result in Failure, with a message saying 2 of 3 deploymets were successful
+- The Workflow should result in Failure, with a message: *1 of 3 deploymets failed*
 - When the workflow finishes, navigate to your analytics blade and verify the 2 valid rules are there

 #### For further testing: